-- Existing Structures on Local Roads (pdf)
+- Existing Structures on Local Roads (PDF, 5 MB)

-- Bridge Structure Export (csv)
+- Bridge Structure Export (CSV, 26 MB)

 Level 1 bridge inspection data is collected on a regular basis, and is the result of thorough visual inspection by a trained and certified inspector.

 - Bridge Inspection and Maintenance System - Reference Manual

 See the BIM Advisory Bulletins for updates to the inspection system.

 Successful operation of the BIM requires trained and competent inspectors.
-The certification of inspectors is described in the Bridge Inspection and Maintenance - Certification Process.
+The certification of inspectors is described in the Bridge Inspection and Maintenance Certification Process.

 Level 2 bridge inspection data collection requires specialized equipment and/or expertise, and can be either scheduled or identified through Level 1 inspections and/or bridge assessments.